 The survey findings support the overall conclusion that mainframe professionals are well aware of the risks of relying solely on password protection and understand the need to adopt MFA to strengthen security on the platform, but there are still few organizations that have fully embraced it.

 Macro 4 polled 80 mainframe professionals at the annual GSE UK Conference in November 2019.
-An infographic highlighting the results of the survey can be found here.
+View an infographic highlighting the results of the survey.

 +44 (0)7940 584161